enola-dev/enola/docs/use/connector/index.md

 ...
 ```

-In addition to returning entities' themselves, gRPC Connectors also provide the Protocol Buffer
+In addition to returning entities themselves, gRPC Connectors also provide the Protocol Buffer
 schemas (as `FileDescriptorProto`) for the `Any` fields in `data` of the _EntityKind_ they handle.

 ## Error